gbhl/aws-s3-sync/README.md

 Download JP2 images from IA, convert to WebP, send to AWS.
 This will prefer the locally cached IDENTIFIER_jp2.zip.
 Implies `--scandata-only`

 `-o`, `--ocr-only`
 Downloads OCR file for each page from BHL ansend to AWS.
-Implies `--fulltext-only`

-`-f`, `--fulltext-only`
-Combines all OCR for the item one text file and uploads to AWS.
+Also uploads ne file of all combined OCR.

 `--clean`
 Removes files from the local cache.
 Does not remove `scandata.xml`.
 Downloads all other files from the Internet Archive as needed.